eClasses.org :: Course Catalog :: Introduction to XHTML

 • Arranging Text

-• Learn the main differences between the Transitional and Strict DTD
+• Main differences between the Transitional and Strict DTDs

 Week 5: Tables, Images, and Hyperlinks